 Recent work by Bowen, Walls, and others in Veesler’s lab is helping to refine just what portion – and conformation – of the spike to use.
 Some coronavirus vaccines, for example, include mutations in the spike protein that lock it into a specific shape.
 These vaccines elicit greater titers of neutralizing antibodies than those without these modificationsexternal link, opens in a new tab, the team reported on bioRxiv on December 21, 2021.

 Even as current reports indicate that Omicron might be less severe than Delta, and case counts may be peaking in places, other variants could be lurking in the wings.
 By homing in on the viral section most likely to rev up the immune system, Veesler’s team hopes to create vaccines that generate broad, long-lasting protection – so when the next wave of coronavirus or one of its relatives hits, humankind will be ready.

 One nanoparticle vaccine candidate Veesler’s team developed with UW’s Neil King, along with the South Korean vaccine developer SK bioscience, is nearing the end of a Phase 3 clinical trial that will assess the vaccine’s efficacy.
-The work is supported, in part, by the Coalition for Epidemic Preparedness Initiatives, an organization funding several vaccine candidates with an eye toward stopping future epidemics.
+The work is supported, in part, by the Coalition for Epidemic Preparedness Initiativesexternal link, opens in a new tab, an organization funding several vaccine candidates with an eye toward stopping future epidemics.

 The goal is to distribute safe, effective vaccines to countries lacking access.
 “In the US, we have an excess of vaccine – we can just go to CVS and get a dose,” Veesler says.
 “Elsewhere, they have none.”
 He hopes the coronavirus vaccines his team is working on will ultimately expand global supplies.
 The team expects to have clinical trial results for their first candidate within the next few months.